What is QLED? If you’re hunting for a new TV, it’ll help to know the answer to this question.

 How does a QLED TV work?

-They’re so bright, in fact, that Samsung's QLED TVs can manage anywhere between 1500 nits to 2000 nits brightness.
-Considering 1000 nits is needed to produce HDR, that's proper bright, though exactly how anyone could stand the glare of 2000 nits, we're not sure.
-Sunglasses, anyone?
+They’re so bright, in fact, that Samsung's QLED TVs can manage up to 4000 nits peak brightness on its most premium sets.
+Considering 1000 nits is needed to produce HDR, that's very bright, and far above the sub-1000 nit levels found on OLED TVs.

-While the advances in brightness are intriguing, Samsung claims that the new QLED TVs have a newly designed pixel panel structure to allow better off-axis viewing.
+New advances in pixel panel structure also means that 2019 models and later are far better for off-axis viewing.
 For a living room environment, that could be QLED's big selling point.

 QLED vs LED